Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 ✓ Covering Complete SEO scope

 The page title tag also called “Meta title tags” are the titles of the excerpt that appears in Google’s search results.
 Making your website rank on the first page is also one part of the SEO game.
 Once you rank, you need to ensure that your search listing also generates clicks to your site.
-For this purpose, the page title tag is hugely important.
+That's how to generate SEO leads: Start with your content, optimize the search listing for clicks and then optimize the website for conversions.
+For the purpose of generating clicks, the page title tag is hugely important.

 Click-through-rate is also a ranking factor for Google: The more clicks you get in search results, the more does it tell Google to show your listing over your competitors.
 Make sure your page title tags are all manually defined using plugins in your content management system like Yoast SEO.